Analysis | The other disconcerting declaration from Florida’s surgeon general

 Like what, you might ask?
 Well, he offered an example.

-“I still remember very clearly when people were telling us that — including a lot of people with a lot of degrees, were telling us that 15 days to slow the — you know, to stop the spread and other really interesting statements,” Ladaposaid.
+“I still remember very clearly when people were telling us that — including a lot of people with a lot of degrees, were telling us that 15 days to slow the — you know, to stop the spread and other really interesting statements,” Ladapo said.
 “And I remember my wife and I were looking at the newspapers and looking at the editorial section of the New York Times thinking, what in heaven’s name are these people thinking?
 And sure enough, obviously that’s proven to be true that, that these people had no idea what they were talking about.”

 Notice the rhetorical escalation deployed there.
 Ladapo, disparaging the efforts of President Donald Trump’s White House to combat the coronavirus in March 2020, accurately quoted the administration’s catchphrase: 15 days to slow the spread.
 But, of course, closing businesses and limiting interpersonal interactions for two weeks did slow the spread of the virus, as it necessarily must have.
 It didn’t stop the virus — but no one said it would.
 The point was to keep hospitals from being overwhelmed and, in the absence of clear information about how it spread, the idea was simply to try to limit person-to-person infection.